-- 1. It is the responsibility of the DPA being a Chartered Professional Engineer or Registered Professional Surveyor for the supervision of and to certify the works at various stages in accordance with Section 2.3.10. - 2.
+- 1. It is the responsibility of the DPA being a Chartered Professional Engineer or Registered Professional Surveyor to supervise the works and certify at various stages in accordance with clause 2.3.10. - 2.
 Council reserves the right to determine the inspection/monitoring regime on each project and the testing method of services/infrastructure which is appropriate.